 Unitholders should note that the Manager will distribute (or accumulate) such income as is available for distribution (or accumulation) each quarter and will not operate "smoothing".
 As such, income levels may vary from quarter to quarter and there is no guarantee that there will be income available for distribution in relation to each accounting period.

-Income Units and Accumulation Units: A Preliminary charge: 5% Fund Management Fee A Income: 1.32% per annum Fund Management Fee A Accumulation: 1.32% per annum Income Units and Accumulation Units: x Fund Management Fee X Income: 0.72% per annum Fund Management Fee X Accumulation: 0.71% per annum Income Units: I Preliminary Charge: 10% Fund Management Fee I Income: Charge for investment research: 0.10% per annum None
+Income Units and Accumulation Units: A

+Fund Management Fee A Income: 1.32% per annum

+Income Units: I

+Fund Management Fee I Income: 0.10% per annum

 Close Managed Income Fund